LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 ### Samples!?

-Now if you tell anyone off the street that the parameter follows this distribution, they would be able glean most of the key information (although I wouldn't recommend pulling people of the street and asking them random statistics questions btw...you often don't get the best responses.
-Unless the question is how many times can someone threaten your life in ~10 seconds, in which it's extremely informative...).
+Now, if you tell anyone off the street that the parameter follows this distribution, they would be able to glean most of the key information (although I wouldn't recommend pulling people off the street and asking them random statistics questions, by the way... you often don't get the best responses.
+Unless the question is how many times can someone threaten your life in ~10 seconds, in which case it's extremely informative...).
-1. You can see where the mode of the distribution is
+1. You can see where the mode of the distribution is.
-2. We could generate further samples of variables by using the samples in this distribution and see the result
+2. We could generate further samples of variables by using the samples in this distribution and see the result.
 3. You can see the spread of the distribution on the parameter to understand our uncertainty on it.
-(We can also construct [credible intervals](https://en.wikipedia.org/wiki/Credible_interval) through various methods to get quantitative values for our uncertainties )
+(We can also construct [credible intervals](https://en.wikipedia.org/wiki/Credible_interval) through various methods to get quantitative values for our uncertainties.)

-And from these samples we've also shown essentially the same information a our first brute scan colormap.
-What we require are a set of samples representative of the same probability density!
+And from these samples, we've also shown essentially the same information as our first brute scan colormap.
+What we require is a set of samples representative of the same probability density!
 This both reduces the initial computation cost, as we don't have to explore regions of the parameter space where the probabilities are extremely small, and in the storage of the result, as we will likely only require $$\lesssim 100,000$$ samples/numbers to show this.

-We don't explicitly have a way to get evidence values for model comparison from this, but we can tackle this later if/when we look at [Nested Sampling](https://en.wikipedia.org/wiki/Nested_sampling_algorithm).
+We also don't explicitly have a way to get evidence values for model comparison from this, but we can tackle this later if/when we look at [Nested Sampling](https://en.wikipedia.org/wiki/Nested_sampling_algorithm).

 ### How do we sample our posterior?

-Now, unlike the above normal distribution, our function isn't normalised, we have the top part of the fraction that makes up Bayes' theorem.
+Now, unlike the above normal distribution, our function isn't normalized; we have the top part of the fraction that makes up Bayes' theorem.

 $$\begin{align}
 p(\vec{\theta}\mid\vec{d}) = \frac{\mathcal{L}(\vec{d}\mid\vec{\theta})\pi(\theta)}{\mathcal{Z}(\vec{d})}
 \end{align}$$

-But from our perspective, $$\vec{d}$$ is a constant, so you can say,
+But from our perspective, $$\vec{d}$$ is a constant, so we can say:

 $$\begin{align}
 p(\vec{\theta}\mid\vec{d}) \propto \mathcal{L}(\vec{d}\mid\vec{\theta})\pi(\theta).
 \end{align}$$

-Now you might want to calculate $$\mathcal{Z}(\vec{d})$$ directly but you would run into the same issues (and worse) when we tried to directly scan the posterior to begin with (this is further explored in the [Section 4](https://arxiv.org/abs/1909.12313) of Speagle's introduction).
-So we need some method where we can sample something _proportional_ to a probability density.
+Now you might want to calculate $$\mathcal{Z}(\vec{d})$$ directly but you would run into the same issues (and worse) when we tried to directly, but you would run into the same issues (and worse) when we tried to directly scan the posterior to begin with (this is further explored in [Section 4 of Speagle's introduction](https://arxiv.org/abs/1909.12313)).
+So we need some method where we can sample something proportional to a probability density.

 ## Metropolis-Hastings! - Having dessert before dinner

 One answer to this is the [Metropolis-Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm).
 And like the heading I'm going to show you the end result so you can see why what we're doing is so cool.

-Using the unnormalised posterior function we used in the last post on line fitting, I'm going to create a pretty small function that will almost magically generate sample our distribution.
+Using the unnormalized posterior function we used in the last post on line fitting, I'm going to create a pretty small function that will almost magically generate samples from our distribution.

 ```python
 import numpy as np